Culture and Learning

 Social and Goal Inference

-They read intentions, infer goals, and sometimes deceive.
+They make social inferences about others, infer goals, and sometimes deceive.

 Power and Politics